Belgium’s Country Codes

 |exit code of the country the call is dialed from||country code for Belgium||geographic (area) code for Brussels||local phone number in Brussels|

-Calling from Belgium
+How to call from Belgium

-- BIPT (Belgian Institute for Postal Services and Telecommunications) – ministry responsible for telecommunications in Belgium.
+- BIPT (Belgian Institute for Postal Services and Telecommunications) – Ministry responsible for telecommunications in Belgium.

 - BEREC (Body of European Regulators for Electronic Communications) – European agency responsible for regulation and co-ordination of European telecommunication markets.